 Aircraft and missiles fall under what can be defined more broadly as aerospace power.
 As such, they have qualities that give them specific advantages and disadvantages compared to surface warfare on land or sea by infantry, armour, or ships.
 Unencumbered by the friction of land or water, aerospace power allows for sudden concentrations of destructive power.
-In turn, this concentration of destructive power can enable defensive and offensive actions on the surface or be used to interdict the adversaries reinforcements and supplies.46 The exploitation of the third vertical dimension over terrain provides speed, reach, and elevation for observation and strike.47 Finally, the speed allows for the exploitation of time, reach and elevation for the adversary's territory, or directed at isolated or well-protected locations that surface units cannot reach without incurring great costs.
+In turn, this concentration of destructive power can enable defensive and offensive actions on the surface or be used to interdict the adversaries reinforcements and supplies.
+The exploitation of the third vertical dimension over terrain provides speed, reach, and elevation for observation and strike.
+Trinally, the speed allows for the exploitation of time, reach and elevation for the exploitation of space.
+These three qualities together allow for operations deep inside the adversary's territory, or directed at isolated or well-protected locations that surface units cannot reach without incurring great costs.